Games & Quizzes

 /ˈdroiNG/

 Image made of pencil lines, or on a screen.
 To get closer to or approach something or someone.
-(Of 2 teams) to finish a game with the same score.
+To get closer to or approach something or someone.

 /ˈkwôrdər/

-Area of a town or city defined by its inhabitants.
+One of four equal parts of something.
 To give a soldier a place to live for a short time.

 /bəˈɡiniNG/